-Applications and information for the Summer Field Program are located in the Student Lounge.
+Applications and information for the Summer Field Program can be obtained from Dr. Charles Sabatia at MSU.
 Transfer students may secure an application packet from the Forestry Instructor at the school they are currently attending.
-Submit an application and medical form to the College of Forest Resources Academic Affairs Office.
+Submit an application and medical form to the College of Forest Resources Student Services Office.
 Transfer students must also apply for Admission to MSU.
 You can apply online at MSU Admissions.
 Students are not allowed to register for the Summer Field Program until their MSU Admission status is clear or contingent and immunization records are received.

 Can I participate in Summer Field Program if I lack just one prerequisite course?